CSE 11 Programming Assignment 4

 Submission

-Then you will submit all of your files to the pa4
+Then you will submit all of your files to the pa4 assignment on Gradescope:

 - On the Gradescope upload screen, you can keep clicking “Browse Files” to select more than one file for your upload; you can select them one at a time or use your operating system’s multi-select (Shift-Click usually works) to select them all and drag them onto the upload area, or other options that you find that work.